-Generate maximum estimated economic benefits: Growth of the advanced headquarters/electronic and information technology sector is critical to maintaining the competitiveness and long-term vibrancy of Northwest Florida's economy.
-We must continue to make investments now, that safeguard our communities, have the ability to attract talent, and provide a wide range of occupational opportunities conducive to keeping students, professionals of all ages, exiting military and their spouses interested in remaining in Northwest Florida.
-In addition, Project Arbor's headquarters/electronic and information technology is an excellent fit for our community and helps our economy continue to grow.

-Increase household income: The Census Bureau reports the 2020 median household income in the Pensacola MSA was \$56,807, compared to Florida at \$55,660 and the U.S. at \$62,843.
-Project Arbor can contribute significantly to the mix of vibrant headquarters/electronic and information technology operations in the region which will lead to more innovation, productivity, trade and exports, and a broader range of quality jobs.
+Generate maximum estimated economic benefits: Growth of the Cyber Security and Information Technology sector is critical to maintaining the competitiveness and longterm vibrancy of Northwest Florida's economy.
+We must continue to make investments now, that safeguard our communities, have the ability to attract and grow our talent, and provide a wide range of occupational opportunities conducive to keeping students, professionals of all ages, exiting military and their spouses interested in remaining in Northwest Florida.
+Moreover, the pace of technological change is the fastest the nation has ever seen and is accelerating.
+The recent and ongoing pandemic has highlighted inadequacies in our supply chain across the nation as well as our skilled workforce.
+Now is the time to embrace technological.
+Increase household income: The Census Bureau reports the 2021 median household income in Escambia County was \$53,023, compared to Florida at \$57,703 and the U.S. at \$64,944.
+Project CORE can contribute significantly to the mix of vibrant advanced Cyber Security and Information Technology operations in the region which will lead to more research and development, innovation, productivity, and a broader range of quality jobs.
 Likewise, these activities will drive growth in productivity (output per worker), increased wealth, and higher average standards of living within our region.
-With the establishment of Project Arbor in Pensacola-Escambia County, the company intends to add 72 new jobs with more than 115% of the Pensacola MSA average annual wages; which helps to raise the standard of living within our communities.

-Partner with local governments: Through PEDC, FloridaWest EDA, Pensacola and Escambia County leadership, CareerSource Escarosa, Pensacola State College, and other community partners all support economic diversification and the growth headquarters/electronic and information technology as a primary target sector, important to our regional economy.
-PEDC's board has approved assisting with the facility as a public asset.
-CareerSource Escarosa will help assemble workforce training resources and as the company develops its specialized training plans and internship opportunities, our education partners, namely Pensacola State College and Escambia County Schools and University of West Florida will align to actively engage with their assistance programs.
+Partner with local governments: Through PEDC, FloridaWest EDA, Pensacola and Escambia County leadership, CareerSource Escarosa, Pensacola State College, and other community partners all support economic diversification and the growth of Cyber Security and Information Technology as a primary target sector, important to our regional economy.